-As documented in last year's hazard potential classification assessment, the 2021 hazard potential classifications assigned to the East and West Ash Ponds were based on the initial federal hazard potential classifications assigned in 2016 pursuant to the Federal CCR Rule after it was determined that the bases for the initial federal hazard potential classifications were still valid.
-Accordingly, the bases for the East and West Ash Ponds' initial federal hazard potential classifications as documented within the ponds' initial federal hazard potential classifications as documented within the ponds' initial federal hazard potential classifications as documented within the ponds' initial federal hazard potential classifications as documented within the ponds' initial federal hazard potential classifications as documented to determine if any changes have occurred since the initial assessment was completed.
-Identified changes were then evaluated to determine if the ponds' 2021 hazard potential classifications warrant adjustments.
-Where no changes were noted for a given input, or where identified changes were determined to have no impact to the results and conclusions of the initial federal hazard potential classification assessment, the previous evaluation of that input was considered to still be valid for this 2022 assessment.
+As documented in last year's hazard potential classification assessment, the 2022 hazard potential classifications assigned to the East and West Ash Ponds were based on the initial federal hazard potential classifications assigned in 2016 pursuant to the Federal CCR Rule after it was determined that the bases for the initial federal hazard potential classifications were still valid.
+Accordingly, the bases for the East and West Ash Ponds' initial federal hazard potential classifications as documented within the ponds' initial federal hazard potential classification assessment were re-evaluated to determine if any changes have occurred since the initial assessment was completed.
+Identified changes were then evaluated to determine if the ponds' 2022 hazard potential classifications warrant adjustments.
+Where no changes were noted for a given input, or where identified changes were determined to have no impact to the results and conclusions of the initial federal hazard potential classification assessment, the previous evaluation of that input was considered to still be valid for this 2023 assessment.

-In instances where changes to one or more factors used as the bases for the 2021 hazard potential classifications that were identified (e.g., downstream development that was not present in 2016), hypothetical dike breaches were considered at each of the two CCR surface impoundments to evaluate the impacts that a release of CCR and CCR wastewater would have on the identified factor(s).
+In instances where changes to one or more factors used as the bases for the 2022 hazard potential classifications that were identified (e.g., downstream development that was not present in 2016), hypothetical dike breaches were considered at each of the two CCR surface impoundments to evaluate the impacts that a release of CCR and CCR wastewater would have on the identified factor(s).
 These hypothetical dike breaches were evaluated regardless of potential causes and/or apparent dike stability.
 When evaluating a hypothetical dike breach at a subject CCR surface impoundment, the solid waste materials in the CCR surface impoundment were conservatively considered as an equivalent volume of liquid, and the CCR surface impoundment was assumed to be entirely filled with liquid.